ComcastSamples/pwa-starter-kit/configuring-and-personalizing.md

 }
 ```

+Try adding that to the content of your MyView4 so you can see how it works.

 ## Sharing styles
 Similarly, shared styles are also just exported template literals.
-If you take a look at `shared-styles.js`, it
+If you take a look at [`shared-styles.js`](https://github.com/Polymer/pwa-starter-kit/tree/master/src/components/shared-styles.js), it
 exports a `<style>` node template, that is then inlined in an element's `render()` method:
 ```js
 import { SharedStyles } from './shared-styles.js';